A review of Voigt's transformations in the framework of special relativity: Abstract

 \section{Abstract}

-In 1887 W. Voigt published the paper: ``On Doppler's Principle,'' which inaugurated the beginning of the relativistic era in physics.
-In this paper Voigt demanded covariance to the homogeneous wave equation in inertial frames and assumed the invariance of the speed of light in these frames, obtaining a set of spacetime transformations different from the Lorentz transformations.
-Without explicitly mentioning, Voigt applied the postulates of special relativity to the wave equation 18 years before Einstein enunciated these postulates.
+In 1887 Woldemar Voigt published the paper ``On Doppler's Principle,'' in which he demanded covariance to the homogeneous wave equation in inertial reference frames, assumed the invariance of the speed of light in these frames, and obtained a set of spacetime transformations different from the Lorentz transformations.
+Without explicitly mentioning so, Voigt applied the postulates of special relativity to the wave equation.
 Here, we review the original derivation of Voigt's transformations and comment on their conceptual and historical importance in the context of special relativity.
-We discuss the relation between Voigt and Lorentz transformations and present a novel derivation of the former.
+We discuss the relation between the Voigt and Lorentz transformations and derive the former from the conformal covariance of the wave equation.